Monday, July 15, 2024

 Shabbat 5 - Airspace, is it the same as resting on the ground?

 So, after all, why is the poor man liable for violating Shabbat when he brings an object from the street into the hand of the householder inside?
-Complete Shabbat violation includes taking an object from a significant area of four by four "arms," and a hand lacks these dimensions.
+Complete Shabbat violation includes taking an object from a significant area of four by four cubits; a hand is much smaller.

 The Talmud tries to ascribe this rule to Rabbi Akiva, who considers being in the airspace the same as resting on the ground.
 By extension, an object in the hand is resting on the ground.
 But it considers such attribution too tenuous.